 Experts believe it is unlikely the amendment will change the status quo because courts have already interpreted the U.S. Constitution and other state constitutions as banning discrimination.
 Additionally, federal and state anti-discrimination laws have been on the book for decades and courts have successfully upheld them.

 For example, Title VII of the Civil Rights Act of 1967 prohibits employment discrimination on the basis of race, color, religion, sex and national origin.
 Likewise, New Jersey has the Law Against Discrimination (N.J.S.A.
 10:5-1 et. seq.) and Pennsylvania has the Pennsylvania Human Relations Act (P.L.
 744).
 Both laws are there to ensure that individuals receive fair and equal treatment in the workplace.

 McOmber McOmber & Luber, P.C. represents employees in all kinds of discrimination, retaliation and harassment cases.
 If you feel your employer has discriminated against you, our lawyers are here to help.
-Please call our office in Red Bank, New Jersey at 732-842-6500 or our Marlton, New Jersey office at 856-985-9800 to find out more.
+Please call our office in Red Bank, New Jersey at 732-842-6500, our Newark office at 973-878-9040, or our Marlton, New Jersey office at 856-985-9800 to find out more.